tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

 When booting from e-MMC / SD card, the bootloader and system firmware are loaded from a FAT partition (the first partition of the boot medium by default).
 They can be updated by replacing the files on this partition.
+See the [build artifacts](#build-artifacts) section for a list of relevant files.

 For SPI-NOR boot, each stage is loaded from a fixed offset in the flash.
 The MTD partition list is configured to match these offsets.